bob-fornal/work-notes/AWS/CDA/DynamoDB.md

 ### Developer Associate Specific Topics

-* Supports attribute nesting up to 35 levels
+* Supports attribute nesting up to 35 levels.
-* Conditional writes are idempotent, you can send the same conditional write request multiple times, but it will have no further effect on the item after the first time DynamoDB performs the update
+* Conditional writes are idempotent, can send the same conditional write request multiple times, but it will have no further effect on the item after the first time DynamoDB performs the update.
-* Supports atomic counters, using the `UpdateItem` operation to increment or decrement the value of an existing attribute without interfering with other write requests
+* Supports atomic counters, using the `UpdateItem` operation to increment or decrement the value of an existing attribute without interfering with other write requests.
-* Atomic counter updates are not idempotent, the counter will increment each time you call `UpdateItem`
+* Atomic counter updates are not idempotent, the counter will increment each time `UpdateItem` is called.
-* If you can have a small margin of error in your data, then use atomic counters
+* If a small margin of error in the data is acceptable, then use atomic counters.
-* If your application needs to read multiple items, you can use the `BatchGetItem` API endpoint; A single request can retrieve up to 1MB of data with as many as 100 items
+* If the application needs to read multiple items, can use the `BatchGetItem` API endpoint; A single request can retrieve up to 1MB of data with as many as 100 items.
-* A single `BatchGetItem` request can retrieve items from multiple tables
+* A single `BatchGetItem` request can retrieve items from multiple tables.
-* All write requests are applied in the order in which they are received
+* All write requests are applied in the order in which they are received.

 #### Pricing (calculate the amount of writes and reads per second):

-* Divide total number of writes per day / 25 (hours) / 60 (minutes) / 60 (seconds) = No. writes per second
+* Divide total number of writes per day / 25 (hours) / 60 (minutes) / 60 (seconds) = number writes per second.
-* A write or read capacity unit can handle 1 write/read per second
+* A write or read capacity unit can handle 1 write/read per second.
-* Individual items or the entire table can be exported to CSV
+* Individual items or the entire table can be exported to CSV.

 Example: